-When the Greensboro Northern Loop is completed west from I-785 and U.S. 29 to U.S. 220 (Battleground Road) in 2020, Interstate 840 will be fully signed along side I-785.
+The final section of the Greensboro Northern Loop opened on January 23, 2023 west from I-785 and U.S. 29 to North Elm Street.
+With the completion of Interstate 840, the route will be fully signed alongside I-785.
 The concurrency will represent only the second occurrence of two branch routes combining along a single stretch of freeway within the Interstate Highway System.
-The first instance is where Interstates 271 and 480 overlap east of Cleveland.
+The first instance is where I-271/480 overlap east of Cleveland.

 Future plans extend Interstate 785 northeast from Greensboro along U.S. 29 to Reidsville and Danville, Virginia.
-North of Greensboro, I-785 exists solely on paper with the exception of a few future Interstate 785 corridor guide signs.
-This is due to upgrades required to bring the U.S. 29 freeway to Interstate standards.
+North of Greensboro, I-785 exists solely on paper with the exception of a few future Interstate 785 corridor signs.
+This is due to upgrades required to bring the freeway along U.S. 29 to Interstate standards.
 This includes adding or widening existing shoulders, building acceleration and deceleration ramps, and other improvements.

 High Priority Corridor

 Interstate 785 in its entirety is part of High Priority Corridor 17 and 40: Route 29 Corridor.

 The movement to designate U.S. 29 as Interstate 785 was advocated by a former Danville mayor in 1996,3 coinciding with efforts from the Interstate Connection: Alliance for Economic Growth in Fall 1996.
 The organization was comprised of business and government leaders who promoted the route for potential economic improvements to the area including diversifying the economy, creating new jobs, generating additional tax revenue and enhancing regional cooperation.
 North Carolina and Virginia officials came to agreement in April 1997 for a new Interstate Corridor between Greensboro and Danville.4